It might sound humble, but boiled cabbage is absolutely delicious! Swirl it with butter and salt for an easy and healthy side dish.

 4. Slice crosswise: Thinly slice the cabbage in the short direction, using a circular motion with the knife.

 How long does it take to boil cabbage?
-It depends on if they’re cut into wedges or shredded.
-You’ll want to make sure you don’t overcook cabbage: it becomes limp and makes an unpleasant aroma.
+It depends on if the cabbage is in wedges or shredded.
+Either way, you’ll want to make sure you don’t overcook cabbage: it becomes limp with an unpleasant aroma.

 • Shredded cabbage takes 12 to 15 minutes to boil, when dropped into a large pot of salted boiling water.